awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.Parameters.md

 ## apg\_plan\_mgmt\.max\_databases<a name="AuroraPostgreSQL.Optimize.Parameters.max_databases"></a>

-Sets the maximum number of database objects that might use query plan management\.
-A database object is what gets created with the CREATE DATABASE SQL statement\.
+Sets the maximum number of databases that can use query plan management\.
+You can use the `psq1` meta\-command \(`\l`\) to find out how many databases are on the DB instance in the Aurora PostgreSQL DB cluster\.
+By default, query plan management can support 10 databases\.
+You can change the value of this parameter at the DB cluster level or at the DB instance level\.

 **Important**
-Set `apg_plan_mgmt.max_databases` at the cluster or DB instance level\.
-It requires a DB instance restart for a new value to take effect\.
+If you change the value of `apg_plan_mgmt.max_databases`, be sure to reboot the DB instance so that the new value takes effect\.

 ```
 SET apg_plan_mgmt.max_databases = integer-value;